by Willard Manus

 Isnt that how the scam went?

-Juliana said with a big sigh, If Id known what my brother
+Juliana gave a sigh and said, If Id known what my brother

 was up to I wouldve put a stop to it.
 I was married to Dan!